arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 ```
 <i class="fab fa-facebook"></i>
 ```

-We need to add font awesome icon name as class to the `i` html tag.

-Facebook icon is part of brand icons so i have added `fab` as additional class name.
+Facebook icon is part of brand icons, so I have added `fab` as additional class name.

 To use font awesome icons in Angular applications go through the article

 [How To Use Font Awesome icons in Angular Applications] (https://www.angularjswiki.com/angular/how-to-use-font-awesome-icons-in-angular-applications/)

-## Using font awesome icons as CSS content values.
+## Display font awesome icons using CSS content values

-The above approach requires us to change our icon html classes names.
+The above approach requires us to change our icon class names.

 If your project is new then we can follow the above approach.

-But if it is an existing project, it is very difficult to change the icon html classes.
+But if it is an existing project, it is very difficult to change the icon class name.

 In this case we can display the font awesome icons using their CSS content values.

 We can use the CSS Pseudo-elements elements features `::before` or `::after` to display them.

-For example to display login icons
+For example to display login icon, We might have used below HTML code.

 ```
 <li>
 <span class="icons login"></span> Login
 </li>
 ```

-I gave one class as `icons` (for all icons) and icon name as `login`.

-I have added few common css properties which are applicable to all icons, in the `icons` css class name as shown below.
+If you have a common icon class to the all existing icons, in this case `icons`.

+Add the below CSS snippet to that class.
+If you dont have any then you might need to add it.

 ```
  .icons::before {